How To Get Rid Of Hard Water Stains

 To use this, you need to wet the stone and scrub your toilet gently in the area with hard water deposits.
 This method helps break down the minerals.
 The best part is that you can always use these stones until they wear down.

-This also helps prevent hard water issues including insufficient water heating, hair that is lifeless, irritated skin, and clogs.
+This also helps prevent issues including insufficient water heating, hair that is lifeless, irritated skin, and clogs.

 Easy ways to prevent hard water stains

-Of course, if you try your level best to prevent hard water stains, then the cleaning process wouldn’t be as arduous.
+Of course, if you try your level best to prevent stains, then the cleaning process wouldn’t be as arduous.
 Here are some tips to follow:

 We hope this guide lets you get rid of hard water stains!